 Topics on this page

-To implement SAML single sign-on, see Configure SAML single sign-on or Configure SAML single sign-on with Azure Active Directory.
+To implement SAML single sign-on, see Configure SAML single sign-on.

-How does SAML single sign-on work in Deep Security as a Service?
+How SAML single sign-on works in Cloud One

 The identity provider and the service provider establish trust by exchanging a SAML metadata document with one another.

-Once trust has been established between Deep Security as a Service and an identity provider with a SAML metadata document exchange, matching groups and roles have been created, and a claim put in place to translate the group data into roles, Deep Security as a Service can use SAML single sign-on to automatically make Deep Security as a Service accounts for users signing in through your organization's portal.
+Once trust has been established between Cloud One and an identity provider with a SAML metadata document exchange, users can use SAML single sign-on to sign in to Cloud One through your organization's portal.